VCORE: Variance-Controlled Optimization-based Reweighting for Chain-of-Thought Supervision: Experiments

 \subsection{Component Analysis and Ablations (RQ2)}

-\textbf{Obs 3: As the training dataset scales up, VCORE consistently maintains its advantage over DFT method.} As shown in Figure~\ref{fig:component} (a), when the supervised set expands from 4k to 32k, VCORE achieves higher accuracy on both Olympiad and SGPQA-1k benchmarks.
-This indicates that VCORE generalizes robustly with larger training data sizes.
+{\textbf{Obs 3: VCORE outperforms DFT across training set scales (Figure~\ref{fig:component}(a)).} As the supervised set grows from 4k to 32k, VCORE consistently outperforms DFT on both Olympiad and SGPQA-1k, demonstrating robust generalization under increasing training set size.
+At larger scales, overall performance slightly declines as additional reasoning traces with diverse quality, styles, and implicit assumptions are aggregated, amplifying distribution mismatch and weakening the effective supervision signal.
+Despite this shift, VCORE maintains a clear advantage and consistently improves over the base model across all dataset sizes.}

-\textbf{Obs 4: Optimization-derived reweighting hyperparameter sensitivity.} We evaluate how two key components of VCORE’s reweighting mechanism affect performance: the reweighting temperature \( \tau \), which controls the shape of the supervision distribution \( q^*(t) \), and the probing scale \( \epsilon \), which determines the accuracy of token utility estimation.
-Figure~\ref{fig:component} (b) summarizes results on Olympiad (in-domain), and SGPQA-1k (out-of-domain), using Qwen3-4B.
-We can find that VCORE remains relatively stable across a broad range of \( \tau \) and \( \epsilon \) values, showing only mild fluctuations.
-This suggests that VCORE’s optimization-driven weighting scheme is robust to hyperparameter variation and does not heavily rely on fine-tuning specific parameter choices.
-Performance generally peaks around moderate settings (e.g., \( \epsilon\) around \( 1e{-4} \), \( \log\tau \) around 4), after which excessive reweighting leads to accuracy degradation.
-This is because very large \( \tau \) makes the weights approach a nearly uniform distribution, while very small \( \tau \) overly concentrates the weights on a few tokens, both of which undermine the effectiveness of VCORE’s adaptive optimization process.
+{\textbf{Obs 4: VCORE is robust to optimization-derived reweighting hyperparameters (Figure~\ref{fig:component} (b)).} We analyze two key hyperparameters in VCORE: the reweighting temperature $\tau$, which controls the shape of the supervision distribution, and the probing scale $\epsilon$, which governs token utility estimation accuracy.
+Across both Olympiad and SGPQA-1k with Qwen3-4B, VCORE remains stable over a wide range of $\tau$ and $\epsilon$, exhibiting only mild performance variation.
+Performance peaks at moderate settings (e.g., $\epsilon \approx 1e{-4}$, $\lg \tau \approx 4$), while extreme values degrade accuracy due to overly uniform or overly concentrated reweighting.}

-\textbf{Obs 5: Variance control is critical for stabilizing sharp reweighting and ensuring reliable convergence.} Figure~\ref{fig:scaling_loss} demonstrates the instability that arises under a sharp temperature setting: without proper scaling, the loss exhibits a transient spike before stabilizing.
-This highlights that a critical tension-sharp reweighting improves focus but amplifies gradient variance, which can destabilize training.
-VCORE mitigates this by introducing an adaptive descent scaling factor that aligns the update variance with that of uniform supervision.
-As a result, training becomes smoother, more stable, and reproducible.
-This confirms that variance control is essential for safely leveraging optimization-aligned supervision.
+{\textbf{Obs 5: Variance control is essential for stable optimization under sharp reweighting (Figure~\ref{fig:scaling_loss}).} Under sharply peaked reweighting, the population loss frequently exhibits transient spikes during training before reconverging.
+This exposes a fundamental trade-off: while sharp reweighting improves supervision focus, it amplifies gradient variance and destabilizes optimization.
+VCORE addresses this issue by introducing an adaptive descent scaling factor that aligns update variance with uniform supervision, resulting in smooth, stable, and reproducible convergence.
+This confirms that variance control is not optional but essential to safely realize the benefits of optimization-aligned supervision.}